evant/timesync/README.md

 }
 ```

 Then create `timesync.xml` in `res/raw`.
-This is where you put configuation for how and when syncs happen.
+This is where you put configuration for how and when syncs happen.
 You can define as many TimeSync classes as you want in here.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>